-You may access your child's school information through the PowerSchool Parent Portal.
+You may access your child's school information through the Powerschool Parent and Student Portal.
 You will be able to monitor your child's grades, attendance, and discipline entries.
-Please ask your child's teacher or the office if you need assistance with the Powerschool parent portal.
+Your students log information is listed on their report card and progress reports.